Table of Contents

 While the TOEFL exam is available in both internet/online (TOEFL iBT) and pen-paper (offline) formats, 98% of TOEFL test takers worldwide opt for the TOEFL iBT test due to the convenience and ease of the testing manner.

-It focuses on evaluating your skills when communicating in English in detailed settings like academic, classroom-located, and university environments.
+It focuses on evaluating your English communication skills in detailed settings like academic, classroom-located, and university environments.

 Students must attempt the TOEFL exam by typing all the answers on a computer.
 During the speaking part, six reviewers are in charge of checking your recorded answers.
 This takes 20 minutes, and it’s performed on the same day as the rest of the evaluation.